Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

 \section{Numerical experiments}

-We compared ZORO to gradient-estimation-based methods: FDSA \citep{Kiefer1952}, SPSA \citep{spall1998overview} and the LASSO-based algorithm from \citep{Wang2018} (abbreviated as LASSO in the rest of this section).
-We did not test any global algorithms ({\em e.g.}, REMBO \citep{wang2013bayesian}) due to their strong correlations with problem structures.
-Furthermore, for the synthetic experiments in Sections 7.1 and 7.2, we only use Algorithm~\ref{algo:GradientEst} for CoSaMP gradient estimation, so ZORO does not gain extra advantage with opportunistic gradient estimation.
-A sample implementation of ZORO can be found online at
+We compared ZORO to FDSA \citep{Kiefer1952}, SPSA \citep{spall1998overview} and the LASSO-based algorithm from \citep{Wang2018} (abbreviated as LASSO in the rest of this section).
+We did not test any global algorithms ({\em e.g.} REMBO \citep{wang2013bayesian}) due to their strong correlations with problem structures.
+For the synthetic experiments in Sections~\ref{sec:Synth_Datasets} and \ref{sec:numerical_speed_comparsion}, we only use vanilla ZORO ({\em i.e.} Algorithm~\ref{algo:zoro}), so we do not gain extra advantage with adaptive sampling.
+We use AdaZORO ({\em i.e.} Algorithm~\ref{algo:Adazoro}) for the real-world asset risk management problem in Section~\ref{subsec:asset risk}.
+For sparse adversarial attack problem in Section~\ref{subsec:sparse attack}, we find the gradients are highly compressible and using vanilla ZORO is sufficient.
+A sample implementation of ZORO and AdaZORO can be found online at \url{https://github.com/caesarcai/ZORO}.